-What are the advantages of accepting Bitcoin as a merchant?
-This post explains the benefits Bitcoin can offer and how you can use Bitcoin for your own internet shop.
+What are the benefits of accepting Bitcoin for me as a merchant?
+This post explains the benefits Bitcoin can offer and how you can use Bitcoin for your own internet store.

-The main reason why shop operators offer Bitcoin in their own shop is the personal interest in the topic.
+The main reason why store owners offer Bitcoin in their own store is personal interest in the topic.
 Because the easiest way to get Bitcoin is to offer goods and services against Bitcoin.

-Already the Bitcoin expert Andreas Antonopoulos recommends that one should not buy Bitcoin, but earn:
+Already Bitcoin expert Andreas Antonopoulos recommends that you should not buy Bitcoin, but earn it:

 „Don’t buy Bitcoin – Earn it“

-As a Bitcoin enthusiast, you may have simply integrated the payment method Bitcoin into your shop.
-In the meantime, however, there are many other arguments that suggest that you should accept Bitcoin as a merchant.
+As a Bitcoin enthusiast, you might have included the Bitcoin payment method in your store just like that.
+In the meantime, however, there are numerous other arguments in favor of accepting Bitcoin as a merchant.

 Accept Bitcoin vs. other payment methods

-Whoever runs an online shop usually already offers payment methods such as PayPal, credit card or online transfers.
-In addition to these standard payment methods, there are a large number of other payment methods that are either widespread in some countries and regions or have focused on specific business models.
+Those who operate an online store usually already offer payment methods such as PayPal, credit card or online bank transfers.
+In addition to these standard payment methods, there are a large number of other payment methods that are either very widespread in some countries and regions or have focused on specific business models.

-But all these payment methods have in common that you have to have a lengthy registration, legitimation and verification process about your company and the business model in advance.
+However, what all these payment methods have in common is that merchants have to undergo a lengthy registration, legitimization and verification process for their company and business model beforehand.

-Once this process has been successfully completed, the payment option is technically integrated into your own online shop.
+Once this process has been successfully completed, the payment option is technically integrated into the online store.

-Those who have successfully processed their first payments afterwards will be confronted with the problem that the end customer has paid, but as a merchant the purchase amount is not immediately made available.
+Those who have then successfully processed their first payments are confronted with the problem that the end customer has paid, but as a merchant does not receive the purchase amount immediately.

-As a merchant, you are aware of the requirements, rules, conditions and conditions of credit card acquirers, banks or providers of payment methods such as PayPal and online transfers.
+As a merchant, you are subject to the specifications, rules, terms and conditions of credit card acquirers, banks or providers of payment methods such as PayPal and online money transfers.

 These payment processors always stand between the merchant and the customer and set the rules.